topycyao/Xtest/README.md

 # Xsurv

-a package used for survival model with xgboost and light gbm
+a package used for survival model with xgboost and lightgbm.